I Just Wanna Shine

 "I Just Wanna Shine" is a song by American indie pop band Fitz and the Tantrums.
 It was released on July 14, 2019, as the fourth single from the band's fourth studio album All the Feels.
 Band's members Michael Fitzpatrick, Noelle Scaggs, Joe Karnes, James King, Jeremy Ruzumna and John Wicks wrote the song with Nick Long, and it was produced by Jake Sinclair.

-The song is used for promos advertising the weekday morning news for WABC-TV.
+The song is used for promos advertising the weekday morning news for WABC-TV and became a sleeper hit after it was used in the film Ruby Gillman, Teenage Kraken.

+The song was also used in media with the creation of the hockey game, NHL 20.

 Music video

 An accompanying music video was released on July 15, 2019.
-The video shows young skateboarding breakdancer "practicing her craft" at different locations of Los Angeles, finally "culminating on the rooftop of her apartment building with the city’s skyline behind her."
+The video shows young skateboarding breakdancer "practicing her craft" at different locations of Los Angeles, finally "culminating on the rooftop of her apartment building with the city's skyline behind her."